NZ influencer couple missing in Iran for four months, now released

 MFAT said via a spokeswoman that a couple that had received consular assistance in Iran were "out of the country" and were "safe and well".

-Their social profiles were not updated for nearly four months, sparking concerns for their wellbeing.
+Their social profiles were not updated for nearly four months, sparking concern for their wellbeing as protests increased and unrest swelled in the country.

-They entered Iran during the first week of July and hadn't been heard from since.
+They entered Iran during the first week of July and were not heard from again.

-Ministry of Foreign Affairs and Trade declined to comment on the couple's situation since August.
+Ministry of Foreign Affairs and Trade declined repeated requests to comment on the couple's situation from August until today.

 It is understood that MFAT believed any news reporting on the couple's situation in Iran would pose a serious risk to their safety.